 Please pray for the continued growth of house churches in Iran and for house church leaders to be raised up all over the country.

 Iran banned satellite TCS.
 But some estimates say that millions of people have satellite TV access.
 Christian programs can gain access to homes that would not be reached otherwise, spreading the message of Christ far and wide in Iran.
 Thousands of people have responded to these messages.

 Please pray for Christian TV programs to continue to reach millions in Iran and for new believers to become part of house churches.

 Despite the efforts of the Islamic Republic, political, economic, and spiritual turmoil in Iran has caused many Iranian Muslims to become disillusioned with Islam, leading them to explore other options.
-Hearts are open to the gospel message and people often receive Scripture with joy.
+Hearts are open to the gospel message.
+Also, people often receive Scripture with joy.
 Many times when one family member comes to faith in Christ, the family will follow.
 In 1979 when the Islamic revolution took place, Iran had an estimated 500 or fewer believers.
 Today believers number more than 300,000 and are growing steadily.